|

 On the site visitors can enjoy an exciting and authentic underground experience and discover the special skills and customs of the Cleveland miners. |

-Newham Grange Leisure Farm
+Newham Grange Country Farm

 (8 Miles)*

-Newham Grange Leisure Farm is unique and special.
+Newham Grange Country Farm is unique and special.
 Come and make friends with the rare breeds of farm animals, enjoy a walk around the fields, and why not bring along a picnic for a treat. |

-Darlington Railway Centre and Museum
+Head of Steam - Darlington Railway Museum

 (19 Miles)*

 The museum collection covers the railways of North-East England, with particular emphasis on the Darlington area.
-Of greatest significance is Stephenson's "Locomotion" (1825), which hauled the inaugural train on the Stockton and Darlington Railway. |
+Of greatest significance is Stephenson's "Locomotion" (1825) |

 Captain Cook Memorial Museum